Michael Jordan: Second three-peat (1996–1998)

 The Bulls compiled a 62–20 record in the 1997–98 season.
 Jordan led the league with 28.7 ppg, securing his fifth regular season MVP award, plus honors for All-NBA First Team, First Defensive Team, and the All-Star Game MVP.
 The Bulls won the Eastern Conference Championship for a third straight season, including surviving a seven-game series with the Indiana Pacers in the Eastern Conference Finals; it was the first time Jordan had played in a Game 7 since the 1992 Eastern Conference Semifinals with the New York Knicks.
 After winning, they moved on for a rematch with the Jazz in the Finals.

-The Bulls returned to the Delta Center for Game 6 on June 14, 1998, leading the series 3–2.
-Jordan executed a series of plays, considered to be one of the greatest clutch performances in NBA Finals history.
+In Game 6 in Utah, Jordan scored 45 points, setting a Finals record for the most points in a championship-clinching game on the road (later tied by Jalen Brunson in 2026).
+He executed a series of plays considered to be one of the greatest clutch performances in NBA Finals history.
 With 41.9 seconds remaining and the Bulls trailing 86–83, Phil Jackson called a timeout.
 When play resumed, Jordan received the inbound pass, drove to the basket, and sank a shot over several Jazz defenders, cutting Utah's lead to 86–85.
 The Jazz brought the ball upcourt and passed the ball to Malone, who was set up in the low post and was being guarded by Rodman.
 Malone jostled with Rodman and caught the pass, but Jordan cut behind him and stole the ball out of his hands.

 Jordan then dribbled down the court and paused, eyeing his defender, Jazz guard Bryon Russell.
 With 10 seconds remaining, Jordan started to dribble right, then crossed over to his left, possibly pushing off Russell, although the officials did not call a foul.
 With 5.2 seconds left, Jordan made the climactic shot of his Bulls career, a top-key jumper over a stumbling Russell to give Chicago an 87–86 lead.
-Afterwards, the Jazz' John Stockton narrowly missed a game-winning three-pointer, and the buzzer sounded as Jordan and the Bulls won their sixth NBA championship, achieving a second three-peat in the decade.
-Once again, Jordan was voted Finals MVP for a record sixth time, having led all scorers by averaging 33.5 ppg, including 45 in the deciding Game 6.
+After John Stockton missed a game-winning three-pointer, the Bulls won their sixth NBA championship, achieving a three-peat for the second time.
+With averages of 33.5 points, 4.0 rebounds, and 2.3 assists, Jordan was voted the Finals MVP for a record sixth time.
 The 1998 Finals holds the highest television rating of any Finals series, and Game 6 holds the highest television rating of any game in NBA history.